Tax Deductions You May Be Able to Take for a Direct Sales Business

 18. Training in any form that will help your business

 19. Helpers fees for those that help you grow your direct sales business

 21. Utilities (Portion)

-22. Professionals such as a tax professional, financial advisers, or organization specialist.
+22. Professionals such as tax professionals, financial advisers, or organization specialists.

 23. Admission to seminars or shows

 24. Legal fees

 About What Percentage of these Tax Deductions do you use?
 If you know more deductions, please share.

 I cannot push it enough to help with your tax deductions.
 If you are in direct sales, be sure to document everything.
 Having the proper documentation can help you grow your business by showing you what is working.
 Also, having proper documentation will help you maximize your potential tax deductions each tax year.
 The one thing I have learned through the years of working at home, every piece of paper should be kept for seven years for your own protection and for the growth of your direct sales business.
 Good luck on your successful journey in direct sales.